 As someone who has sold a fair share of tickets on StubHub, I also know that sellers are encouraged to set a declining price for their tickets.
 This means they’ll set a starting price and then their lowest acceptable price, and StubHub will auto-magically lower the price of those tickets as the event date gets closer.

 Remember when I mentioned selling on StubHub?
-When you list tickets there, all you need to know is the barcode number from that ticket along with the other details on section, row, etc. - So when I sell tickets I never mail them to the buyer, they just print them at home and my actual tickets become void.
+When you list tickets there, all you need to know is the barcode number from your ticket, along with the other details on section, row, etc. So, when I sell tickets, I never mail them to the buyer.
+They just print them at home, and my actual tickets become void.

 Best Value Seats at the Trop